 Although the basic organization of the brain occurs when a baby is in the womb, the brain continues to refine its connections throughout childhood and adolescence.
-Some experiences, such as learning a new language or playing a musical instrument, strengthen key connections in the brain.
+Some experiences, such as learning a new language, or playing a musical instrument, strengthen key connections in the brain.
+However, other choices, such as using drugs or alcohol, are harmful to brain health.
+Because the adolescent brain has not yet finished developing, using drugs during your teenage years may be particularly dangerous.
+For this reason, it’s crucial to know these substance abuse facts as they pertain to the teen brain.
+If you are struggling with substance abuse, it’s time to begin substance abuse treatment programs for help.

 1. The prefrontal cortex does not complete development until you are in your 20s.